-Whether you have 50 or 500 square feet of area that you would like to plant with flowers, the process should be fun and enjoyable.
+Whether you have 50 or 500 square feet (4.7 or 47 sq. m.) of area that you would like to plant with flowers, the process should be fun and enjoyable.
 A flower garden overflows with opportunities for the creative spirit to come alive.
 I'm not an "artsy" person per se, but I always tell people that the garden is my canvas because it truly is my way of letting the artist out.
 It relieves my stress (although a dead rose bush can send me into a whirlwind), and it's a great workout too!

 So if you're ready to turn that bare spot in your yard into the next Mona Lisa, just follow my brushstrokes...

-Determine the Theme of Your Flower Garden
+Determine Your Flower Garden Theme

 There are many ways to approach your canvas, and it's really quite up to you.
 There is no right or wrong here.
 I particularly enjoy heading over to the local library or bookstore and pulling up a chair in the gardening aisle.